Obstructions for quantitative measure equivalence between locally compact groups: Behaviour of isoperimetric profiles

 Let $(s,x)\in S_G\times X_H$.
 First, the monotonicity of $t\mapsto t/\varphi(t)$ and the inequality $\|\lambda(\alpha(s^{-1},x)^{-1}) f-f\|_1\leq 2\|f\|_1$ imply

 Secondly, the monotonicity of $\varphi$ and Lemma~\ref{lem:3} give

 We finally deduce the result from Inequalities~\eqref{eq:1prop4} and~\eqref{eq:2prop4}. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{th:Lp}] We assume without loss of generality that the measure equivalence coupling satisfies the properties provided by Lemma~\ref{lem:HaarPreserving}.
+\begin{proof}[Proof of Theorem~\ref{th:Lp}] We assume without loss of generality that the groups are non-discrete (using Lemma~\ref{lem:nondiscrete}) and that the measure equivalence coupling satisfies the properties provided by Lemma~\ref{lem:HaarPreserving}.
 Let $v$ be a positive real number, let $f\colon H\to\R$ whose support has measure less than $v$ and the associated maps $f_x$ as explained in Section~\ref{sec:outlines}.
 Let $K,K',C_p$ be the constants introduced in Propositions~\ref{prop:1},~\ref{prop:2} and~\ref{prop:3}.
 Note that $C_p$ is finite since the cocycle is $\ld^p$ and by the comments after Definition~\ref{def:IntCocycle} (namely $S_G$ can be replaced by $S_G^{-1}$).
 We claim that the set

 has positive measure.
 Indeed, if it was not the case, then we would have

 namely

 by Proposition~\ref{prop:2}, and this would contradict Proposition~\ref{prop:3}.
 Given $\varepsilon>0$, Markov's inequality and Proposition~\ref{prop:1} imply